rkrajukhunt/activist-challenge/Ticket_Breakdown.md

 	- Ensure that the custom id is included in the metadata returned by the function.

 **Ticket 3: Modify generateReport function**
+- Description:
+	 - Modify the "generateReport" function to use the custom id instead of the internal id when generating the report.
 - Acceptance Criteria:
 	- The "generateReport" function should now use the custom id instead of the internal id when generating the report.
 - Time/Effort Estimate: 2 hours